tomwong001/An-AI-Chatbot-Fine-Tuned-for-Medical-Queries/README.md

 perform poorly in medical contexts, potentially leading to harmful misguidance for users.
-To address this, our research focuses on fine- tuning the Llama 2 7B, a transformer-based, decoder-only model, using transcripts from real patient-doctor interactions.
+To address this, our research focuses on fine- tuning the Llama 2 7B, a transformer-based, decoder-only model, using transcripts from  patient-doctor interactions.
 Our objective was to enhance the model’s accuracy and precision in responding to medical queries.
 We fine-tuned the model using a supervised approach, emphasizing domain-specific nuances captured in the